 Adoption does not end with the placement of the child — it is a lifelong process that is just beginning.
 After placement, birth parents will take time to heal while adoptive families undergo the adoption finalization process and start the unique journey of parenting an adopted child.

 Both the adoptive family and the birth parents will continue their relationship as they agreed to prior to the adoption.
 This relationship can take many forms and will likely evolve over time, like any other relationship.

-Most adoptions are considered semi-open, meaning an adoption agency or another adoption professional mediates contact between the adoptive family and birth parents, including the sending of pictures and letters.
+Most adoptions today are open, meaning the adoptive family and birth parents exchange information and share updates with each other directly through phone calls, text messages, email and more.
+Other adoptions are considered semi-open, meaning an adoption agency or another adoption professional mediates contact between the adoptive family and birth parents, including the sending of pictures and letters.
 This allows both parties to limit the identifying information they share.
-In more open adoption arrangements, adoptive parents and birth parents may choose to communicate directly via phone calls, text messages and face-to-face visits.